Friday, May 1, 2026

 © 𝕾𝖆𝖙𝖎𝖘𝖍 𝕮𝖍𝖆𝖓𝖉𝖗𝖆

-The storied origins of those iconic biscuits ("cookies" had not yet polluted our lexicon), one a legacy of the Raj and the other two, outcomes of the Swadeshi movement, were of no concern to me and my friends in those days.
-But this Sri Jagannath Kolay's bold brainchild, a favorite of the legendary Uttam Kumar, Kolay Biscuits was a clear favorite of myself and my partner-in-crime Babul.
+One was a legacy of the Raj and the other two, outcomes of the Swadeshi movement.
+But the the storied origins of those biscuits ("cookies" had not yet entered the lexicon) were of no concern to me and my friends then.
+Kolay Biscuits, Sri Jagannath Kolay family's bold venture, and Sri Rama Prasad Kolay's brilliantly executed brainchild, a favorite of the none other than the legendary Uttam Kumar, was a clear favorite of myself and my partner-in-crime Babul.
 Yet to cross the first decade of our lives, we were foot-loose and fancy free under the collective but benevolent dictatorship of our moms.
-The neighborhood grocer, a Bhola of Bhola dokan was our go-to source for such delicacies and Lacto Bonbons.
+The neighborhood store, Bhola dokan was our go-to source for such delicacies and Lacto Bonbons.
 Our meagre funds, acquired from our respective moms after non-stop whining were just sufficient when pooled together.
-None of us ever worried about any supply chain issues upstream of Bhola's shop.
-He always seemed to have just enough stock for us, his favorite customers.
-That meant a special treatment, such as him squirreling away the last few packets for us whenever he saw his inventory dwindling.
+None of us ever worried about any supply chain issues upstream of that corner shop.
+Bhola always seemed to have just enough stock for us, his favorite customers.
+That meant he would squirrel away the last few packets, earmarked for us whenever he saw his inventory dwindling.
 Or so he said and we believed him, no questions asked.

 The only times the "just one or two biscuits" rule was violated was during those travels to grandparental home.
 Three of my younger maternal uncles got married over successive summers during that decade.
 My grandparents had, by that time, shifted to the capital city south of the big holy river but they retained their ancestral home way north on the other side.
-My father was also the first of his generation to have defied the family tradition.
+My father was also the first of his generation to have defied family traditions.
 First by going to a phoren institution for his PhD.
-And, upon his return, he chose to thumb his nose again at the extended family by moving us further south to the tribal belt of the state, away from the cow belt, much to the dismay of his peers.
-There were unkind snickers from distant relatives totally concerned about us children growing up feral, away from civilized society.
+And, upon his return, he chose to thumb his nose again at the extended family by moving further south to the tribal belt of the state, away from the cow belt.
+This was much to the dismay of his peers who saw no good reason for such a reckless act except for utter unsociability.
+There were unkind snickers from distant relatives, totally concerned about "those" poor children growing up feral, away from influences of civilized society.

 I am sure I have gobbled Kolay Biscuits many more times since that day but none stick in my mind as being that amazingly effective, a true example of positive reinforcement.
-So I sighed with a great deal of sadness when I heard the sad news confirmed by a very good family friend who had married into the Kolay clan.
-Let's all sing now "Rule, Britannia!" and cheer the bhadralok around the world who continue to dunk theirs in their lukewarm, bottomless teacups.
-Or its rival Parle-G, as they parlez the current events in person, not over some impersonal WhatsCrapp thread lunacy.
-And a very fond adieu from a childhood happy place to the one and only.
-Olé Kolay!
+So I sighed with a great deal of sadness when I heard the sad news and confirmed by a very good family friend who had married into the Kolay clan.

 © 𝕾𝖆𝖙𝖎𝖘𝖍 𝕮𝖍𝖆𝖓𝖉𝖗𝖆